Singapore national rugby union team

-The Singapore national rugby union team has yet to make its debut at the Rugby World Cup, though since the 1995 Rugby World Cup, Singapore have been participating in qualification competitions.
+The Singapore national rugby union team represents Singapore in men's international Rugby union.
+The team has yet to make its debut at the Rugby World Cup, though since the 1995 Rugby World Cup, Singapore has been participating in qualification competitions.

 History

+Early history

 The Singapore Cricket Club is said to have been one of the first rugby clubs in Singapore when employees from the British East India Company brought the game to Singapore.
 For many years in the 1800s and early 1900s the Singapore team that played against other Malayan states was made up of expatriates who were working in Singapore and army servicemen based in Singapore at the time.
 With such a large core of servicemen making the "national team" of the time, a Singapore "Civilians XV" also played many games representing the island state.

 Up to the 1960s, this representation of Singapore Civilians made up the national team that competed in the annual Malaya Cup that hosted states from around Malaya (now Malaysia).
 This was the forerunner to the modern day Agong Cup that is currently organised by the Malaysian Rugby Union.
 This side was made up predominantly of expatriates from the United Kingdom, Australia and New Zealand.